|File Size||4.00 KB|

 A nominating committee shall be appointed by the current president and be composed of two past presidents and one member of the MCA to prepare a slate of nominations for elected officers for the upcoming year.
 The nominating committee shall make its report to the membership and Board of Directors in writing one month prior to the spring meeting of the MCA.
 Additional nominations may be made from the floor.

 Officers and Board Members shall be elected during the spring meeting of the MCA.
 Voting shall be by ballot, voice, or show of hands of the members present at the meeting and a majority vote shall constitute election to the office.
 No member may hold more than one office at a time.
 The voting method shall be determined by the current President.
 A secret ballot shall be used if requested by a majority of the members present.

-1. Officers in the MCA shall be elected to a one-year term and may succeed themselves only twice, with the exception of the two secretarial and the treasurer positions.
+1. Directors-at-large in the MCA shall be elected to three (3) separate three year terms, thereby succeeding themselves twice for a maximum term not to exceed nine (9) years consecutively.
+Officers in the MCA shall be elected to a one-year term and may succeed themselves only twice, with the exception of the two secretarial and the treasurer positions.

 2. In the event of the president leaving office prior to the end of his/her term, the first vice-president shall immediately assume the office of president.

 3. Positions vacated by other officers may be filled by the appointment of the president, subject to approval by the Board of Directors.
 This appointment shall be temporary until the next general MCA membership meeting, at which time the general membership my elect someone to fill the rest of the term.

 The duties of the elected officers shall be as follows:

 1. President: The president shall be the executive officer of this association, shall preside at all sessions and appoint all committees, except by the by-laws otherwise provided.
 He/she shall be the chairman of the Board of Directors and sign all certificates of membership and administer all oaths other than his own office.